How to Create a Winter Sanctuary

 If you’re looking for inspiration to make your home feel more lived-in, inviting, or reflective of the stillness of the winter season, these tips are for you.
 Here are a few of our favorite ways to “winterize” our spaces through interior design.

-We’re shedding our light summer linens for warm wovens in deep hues and patterns that speak to the elements of winter for optimal sitting-by-the-fire function.
+In the winter, shed your light summer linens for warm, chunky wovens in deep hues and patterns that speak to the elements of winter for optimal sitting-by-the-fire function.
 Layering textiles in mixed patterns is one of the simplest ways to refresh a room, bringing a thoughtful and curated look to your space.

-Now that we are spending more time at home than ever before, we’re focusing on adding functional elements to our spaces like baskets for storage, layered seating additions, and trays for transporting snacks and pitchers.
+We also love to focus on adding functional elements to our spaces like baskets for storage, layered seating additions, and trays for transporting snacks and pitchers.
 Having a space that functions well is two-fold, as the organizational aspects of it are also deeply calming.